buckelieg/jdbc-fn/README.md

         );
 ```
 Parameter names are CASE SENSITIVE!
 'Name' and 'name' are considered different parameter names.
+<br/> Parameters may be provided with or without leading colon.

 ### Insert
 with question marks: